zpelgrims/lentil/www/readme.md

 - [x] Restyle info section of expanded lens card
 - [x] Setup image slider to have 4 images
 - [x] Begin styling cart page
+- [ ] Add icons to lenses to mark ownership
+- [ ] Add icons to lenses to mark being in cart
+- [ ] Add icons for new lenses
+- [ ] Underline current page in navbar